mapreducedog/viterbi/README.md

 # usage:
 `viterbi [options] <seq>,`
-where `<seq>` is a string of observed emmissions, (zero indexed)
-## options to be used with input sequence
-  `-r`, `--remap` 	remaps `<seq>` to [1 if 6 else 0]]
+where `<seq>` is a string of observed emmissions, (zero indexed) `-r`, `--remap` 	remaps `<seq>` to [1 if 6 else 0]]
   `-V`, `--verbose` enable verbose output
-## options to be used without input sequence
   `-h`, `--help`	 shows help
   `-l`, `--list-states` shows the state-character-map